icebreakerone/ib1-technical-docs/docs/access_control_specification.md

 .
 ```

-These rules specify that members of either the "Report Provider" and "Archivers" groups may access the data with the Scheme's Voltage Reporting licence.
+These rules specify that members of either the "Report Provider" and "Archivers" roles may access the data with the Scheme's Voltage Reporting licence.

 ## Machine readable intepretation of Licences